aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

 ![Final Deployment Architecture](/images/migration25.jpg)
 ![Final Deployment Architecture](/images/migration26.jpg)
-The replication job for historical migration will start moving data from MySQL dynamo_migration denormalized view to DynamoDB table in few minutes.
-The job will migration 2.5 millions records and normally takes 4-5 Hrs..
+The replication job for historical migration will start moving data from MySQL dynamo_migration denormalized view to DynamoDB table in a few minutes.
+The job will migration 2.5 million records and normally takes 4-5 Hrs.
-You can track status of data loading under Table statistics of migration task.
-Once loading is in progress, feel free to move to the next section of the excercise.
+You can track the status of data loading under the Table statistics of the migration task.
+Once loading is in progress, feel free to move to the next section of the exercise.
 ![Final Deployment Architecture](/images/migration27.jpg)